6 Important Theories in Social Work

 • Social Work Today: This publication features articles on current social work trends in categories like behavioral health, addictions, children and family, aging and professional practice.

-Social work theory helps social workers ensure competence when creating interventions for clients.
+Social work theory helps professionals in the field identify and implement effective interventions for clients.
 An understanding of the most prominent social work theories gives social workers the tools they need to provide evidence-based treatment and help their clients overcome their problems.
 As social work theories continue to evolve and emerge, social workers can apply their multifaceted knowledge to unique situations and clients.